LiveLike/livelike-docs/docs/CMS Guides/cms-comments/ban-users-from-comments-via-cms-profile-pages.md

 metadata:
   robots: index
 ---
-## Ban from comments via profile page
+## Ban from comments via profile details

 Banning a user from comments via their profile page is convenient when a moderator knows who to ban, but doesn't have an particular comment or report to reference before banning them.